A - Z of Useful Information for Parents

 We schedule 'formal' reporting to parents events each term, for Prep – Year 6 parents:

-February - Information Evening: outlining programs and procedures for the year.
+February - Information Session: outlining programs and procedures for the year.

 February 'Meet the Teacher' appointments - This is an opportunity for parents to share information which may assist their child’s transition and progress at school.